shuizhongyueming/rollup-plugin-output-manifest/README.md

 Default: `false`

-Merge the exists key/value pair in the target manifest file or just override it.
+Merge the existing key/value pair in the target manifest file or just override it.

 ### `options.publicPath`